LoayMoh99/SimpleScrappingApp/README.md

 npm install

 ## Install the needed egde webdriver or whatever the browser you are using; if edge:
-https://learn.microsoft.com/en-us/microsoft-edge/webdriver-chromium/?tabs=c-sharp#download-microsoft-edge-webdriver

-Then add msedgedriver.exe in the folder
+If your version of edge is (111.0.1661.43) then leave the driver i uploaded ELSE check that: https://learn.microsoft.com/en-us/microsoft-edge/webdriver-chromium/?tabs=c-sharp#download-microsoft-edge-webdriver Then add msedgedriver.exe in the folder

 Add the excel (.xlsx) file to the folder by naming it data.xlsx or change the filename in the index.js

 Before running the app check all the "TODO" in index.js